Epliz/muiLLM/README.md

 The numbers are changing at every commit, try it out by yourself!

-But if you can't, here is the approximate performance on a small prompt, generating 50 tokens:
+But if you can't, here is the (outdated) approximate performance on a small prompt, generating 50 tokens, for a single GPU:
 * fp16 on MI300x: 17ms token-prefill, 354ms generation (146 tokens/s)
 * int8 RTN on MI300x: 19ms token-prefill, ~250ms generation (~200 tokens/s)

+TODO: MI100 results, tensor parallelism results, comparison to Nvidia TensorRT, HuggingFace stock + compiled stock performance

 ## Installation